emsesp/docs/Troubleshooting.md

 ## MQTT

-### MQTT is not stable
+### MQTT is not always working

 If you're noticing that MQTT messages are failing to arrive at the broker try:

-- First make sure you have set the correct `MQTT Format` in the MQTT Settings page in the Web UI
-- in Console, set logging to debug (`log debug`), `su` and `publish`.
-Watch the screen for errors (see "Monitoring the MQTT queues" in the [MQTT](MQTT.md))
+- Check the EMS-ESP logs for errors
+- Check the broker for errors.
+You have incorrect credentials or duplicate Client IDs
+- Set the log level to Debug (via Web or Console) and monitor the traffic
+- Use Console to force a publish to see what happens. (`log debug`, `su` and `publish`).
-- increase the Publish Time.
+- Increase the Publish Time.
 Perhaps there are too many messages and it is flooding the queue
-- run a local copy of the MQTT mosquitto broker, in verbose mode (-v) so you see if there are errors on the server side
+- If all fails, run a local copy of the MQTT mosquitto broker, in verbose mode (-v) so you see if there are errors

 ### Commands via MQTT are not working